rhosocial/yii2-user/docs/guide/Installation.md

 ## Migrations

-If you want to use built-in tables, you can execute built-in migrations.
+If you want to use built-in tables, you can execute built-in migrations (Only fit for MySQL).
 Or you can create tables referenced by our provided SQL file (`vendor/rhosocial/yii2-user/tests/data/rhosocial_yii2_user.sql`), or migrations' comments.

 Before you execute built-in migrations, you need to add our migration namespace